 When an unknown aircraft encroaches onto friendly territory, fighter jets will leap into the sky to be ready to neutralise this potential threat or escort it into international airspace.

 Whilst this sounds extreme, it is a frequent occurrence and often involves escorting the aircraft out of home territory with no harm done.
-Usually, it is Russian aircraft that ‘accidentally’ wander close or even into airspace they are not supposed to and are told to be on their merry way.
+Usually, it is Russian aircraft that ‘accidentally’ wanders too close or even into airspace they are not supposed to and are told to be on their merry way.

 In Europe, this role is often carried out by the Eurofighter Typhoon and F-16s.
 Poland, Slovakia and Bulgaria with their Warsaw pact-era vehicles use the MiG-29 Fulcrum.
 Croatia and Romania use the MiG-21.
 Some countries also use the JAS-39 Gripen and even the latest F-35 Lightning II.